ptrzs3/rmrs/README.md

 # rmrs
-A practice project, inspired by rip
+A rm-like tool written in Rust.